-On April 4-6, 2019, Dordt College and the Andreas Center for Reformed Scholarship and Service, in partnership with the Lilly Fellows Program, will host a conference titled “The Prodigal Love of God: Reencountering Dort at 400 and Beyond.”
+On April 4-6, 2019, Dordt and the Andreas Center for Reformed Scholarship and Service, in partnership with the Lilly Fellows Program, will host a conference titled “The Prodigal Love of God: Reencountering Dort at 400 and Beyond.”
 Confirmed speakers include Marilynne Robinson, Richard Mouw, James K.A.
 Smith, Timothy George, Paul Lim, Suzanne McDonald, Jemar Tisby, and Tish Harrison Warren.

 James K.A.
 Smith